Rehan018/NLP-CheatSheet/Stop Words.md

 ### **Python Code Example**

-Here’s a Python example demonstrating how to remove stop words using the `nltk` library and create a simple Bag of Words model:
+Python example demonstrating how to remove stop words using the `nltk` library and create a simple Bag of Words model:

 ```python
 import nltk